apache/lucene-solr/PRs.md

 NOTE: PRs updated in this way, if merged back into the `main` branch, could result in an undesirably convoluted (if "correct") commit history.
-In many cases it may be preferable to "squash-merge" such PRs (already a common general practice for merging feature branches in this project).
+In many cases it may be preferable to "squash-merge" such PRs (already a common general practice for merging feature branches in these projects).

 ```
 # clone new upstream project (optionally supplying remote name "apache" instead